 1) Residents can update their profile information themselves

-2) Residents can check financial balance & make payments online
+2) Residents can check their financial balances & make payments online

 A community-specific website that is specially designed for residents will enable them with the tools to stay on top of their association dues.
 Residents will be able to keep track of the dues they are paying through a balance and ledger.
 They can also log in to pay their community dues on time.
 In Pilera’s Easysite, residents will be able to pay their dues on the website through the bank of your choice.